|

 God, or with Shaddai (Almighty) or *angelic names,

-that Psalm 67, later known as the "Menorah Psalm" because of its
+later known as the "Menorah Psalm" because of its *seven verses

-this menorah in popular legends about David's shield, while the five-pointed
+popular legends about David's shield, while the five-pointed pentagram became

-pentagram became identified with the Seal of Solomon.
-The hexagram was also widely regarded as
+identified with the Seal of Solomon.
+The hexagram was also widely regarded as a

-a messianic symbol, because of its legendary connection with David, ancestor
+messianic symbol, because of its legendary connection with David, ancestor of

-the Messianic Age.
-The hexagram was also popular among the followers of Shabbatai Tzevi, the false
+Age.
+The hexagram was also popular among the followers of Shabbatai

 Jewish mystics and wonderworkers, the hexagram was most commonly used